Severed cable stopped Link light rail train stuck in tunnel Friday, Sound Transit says

-A severed cable suddenly halted a northbound light rail train between the University of Washington and U-District stations Friday night, stranding packed cars full of passengers who were stuck in a tunnel, Sound Transit says.
+A severed cable suddenly halted a northbound light rail train between the University of Washington and U-District stations Friday night, stranding packed cars full of passengers who were stuck in a tunnel, Sound Transit said in a Saturday statement posted to the agency’s Twitter account.

 The train came to a halt in the tunnel around 8:25 p.m. after an electric cable connecting the first car with three trailing cars severed, according to the transit agency.
-After more than half an hour, several frustrated passengers then made the decision to use the emergency exits to leave the train and walk through the tunnel.
+After more than half an hour, frustrated and confused passengers then made the decision to use the emergency exits to leave the train and walk through the tunnel.

 Sound Transit suspended routes in both directions, hampering rides home for Friday’s Apple Cup crowd leaving Husky Stadium.